GUT-AI/gut-ai/README.rst

 ^^^^^^^^^^^^^^^^^^^^^

 - Kourouklides, I. (2022).
 Bayesian Deep Multi-Agent Multimodal Reinforcement Learning for Embedded Systems in Games, Natural Language Processing and Robotics. *OSF Preprints*. https://doi.org/10.31219/osf.io/sjrkh
+- Kourouklides, I., & Alexandrou, K. (2023).
+An Overview of the GUT-AI Foundation: Vision for an Ecosystem of Concepts and Implementations. *OSF Preprints*. https://doi.org/10.31219/osf.io/bxw4h

 The Problem
 --------------